MathisGD/TIPE-2019-Pole-of-Inaccessibility/README.md

-This is the TIPE project of Etienne LeDizes, Alan Danilo and Mathis Gontier Delaunay of 2019-2020.
+This is the TIPE project  of 2019-2020 of Etienne Le Dizes, Alan Danilo and Mathis Gontier Delaunay.

 The theme of the year was the Ocean.